OfficeDev/open-xml-docs/docs/spreadsheet/working-with-formulas.md

 opened, which saves time when opening a worksheet.
 You do not have to specify the value, and if you omit it, it is the responsibility of the Open XML reader to compute the value based on the formula definition when the worksheet is opened.
-For more information about the **CellValue** class, see [CellValue](/dotnet/api/documentformat.openxml.spreadsheet.cellvalue).
+For more information about the **CellValue** class, see <xref:DocumentFormat.OpenXml.Spreadsheet.CellValue>.

 The following information from the [!include[ISO/IEC 29500 URL](../includes/iso-iec-29500-link.md)]
 specification introduces the **cellFormula**